hhat-lang/hhat_lang/docs/index.md

 # H-hat quantum language

 [![Unitary Foundation](https://img.shields.io/badge/Supported%20By-Unitary%20Foundation-FFFF00.svg)](https://unitary.foundation)
 [![Discord Chat](https://img.shields.io/badge/dynamic/json?color=blue&label=Discord&query=approximate_presence_count&suffix=%20online.&url=https%3A%2F%2Fdiscord.com%2Fapi%2Finvites%2FJqVGmpkP96%3Fwith_counts%3Dtrue)](http://discord.unitary.foundation)

-H-hat is a high-level abstraction quantum programming language.

-> [!WARNING]
->
+!!! warning

->   This is a work in progress and may be seeing as such.
-Errors, inconsistencies, tons of
-> experimentation, modifications and trials are happening.
-Until there is a stable version, it is
-> prone to breaking changes.
+    This is a work in progress and may be seeing as such.
+Errors, inconsistencies, tons of experimentation, modifications and trials are happening.
+Until there is a stable version, it is prone to breaking changes.

 ## What `H-hat` is